triamnetwork/triam-docs/docs/endpoints/offers-for-account.md

 Offers for Account
 ---

-People on the Stellar network can make [offers](../resources/offer.md) to buy or sell assets.
+People on the Triam network can make [offers](../resources/offer.md) to buy or sell assets.
 This endpoint represents all the offers a particular account makes.

 ## Request